rlara-sarmiento/multi-betweenness-centrality/README.md

 #Basic usage

-To create a graph, you need to type.
+To create a graph, you need to type:
 ```c++
 Graph G(n);  //creates a graph with n vertices and no edges
 ```